jacc/covid.stream/README.md

 ## Disclaimers

-Data might not be 100% in line with the version on Jhopkins dasbhoard.
-Sometimes data can be updated much later.
-The live version updates every 3 hours.
+Data might not be 100% in line with the version on John Hopkin's dashboard.
+This is because the GitHub repository we pull from might not update the data for ~12 hours.
+The live version updates every 3 hours to check for new data.

 ---

 ## Rate Limits

-No rate limits exist for now, but please remember that data will only be updated every three hours.
+No rate limits exist for now, but please remember that the data will only be updated every three hours.

 ---